Lesson of the Month #6 (12/96)

 12. On your back, hold right foot in right hand... put left hand behind your head...then roll to to the right to sit...easy, huh?
 Change hands and repeat it on the other side a number of times...then rest on your back.

-13. On back, right foot in left hand...roll right and straighten leg, then roll left and straighten leg... you go from side to side, straightening the leg on each side...then change hands and repeat it holding the left foot in the right hand...and rest.
+13. On back, right foot in left hand...roll right and straighten leg a bit to the right...then roll left and straighten leg... you go from side to side, straightening the leg on each side...then change hands and repeat it holding the left foot in the right hand...and rest.